Chart Color Schemes

 Employment

-Employment growth in Park Avenue from September 2024 to September 2025 was 0.1%, while labour force grew by 1.1%, leading to a rise in unemployment rate by 0.9 percentage points.
-In contrast, Rest of Qld saw employment growth of 1.7% and labour force growth of 2.1%.
-State-wide, Queensland's employment contracted by 0.01% between November 2024 and November 2025, with an unemployment rate of 4.2%, closely matching the national rate of 4.3%.
-National employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Park Avenue's employment mix suggests local employment should grow by 6.2% in five years and 13.3% in ten years, though this is a simple extrapolation for illustrative purposes only.
+Over the 12 months to September 2025, employment increased by 0.1%, labour force by 1.1%, leading to an unemployment rise of 0.9 percentage points.
+In contrast, Rest of Qld experienced employment growth of 1.7% and labour force growth of 2.1%, with a 0.3 percentage point rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
+Applying these projections to Park Avenue's employment mix suggests local employment should increase by 6.2% over five years and 13.3% over ten years.

 Frequently Asked Questions - Employment